Aerospace Studies (Air Force ROTC) Program

 Aerospace Studies Program

-To enter Air Force ROTC, an individual must have at least three years of college left, which may include 1 year of graduate study.
-In addition, the individual must be a United States citizen prior to entering the last two years of the program, be able to pass an Air Force medical exam, be of high moral character and be in good academic standing in school with a cumulative GPA of 2.0 or higher.
+To enter Air Force ROTC, an individual must have at least three years of college left to earn a college degree.
+In addition, the individual must be a United States citizen prior to entering the last two years of the program, be able to pass an Air Force medical exam, be of high moral character, and be in good academic standing in school with a cumulative GPA of 2.0 or higher.
 Entry into the last two years of the program is on a competitive basis.

-Students are required to graduate with a bachelor's degree, in any academic major, and complete one of the two program options.
+Students are required to graduate with a bachelor's degree, in any academic major.
 AFROTC offers 2, 3, and 4-year scholarships (some of which cover ALL tuition and fees), but scholarships are not required to participate in the program.
 AFROTC cadets under scholarship and all juniors and seniors receive a $300-$500 per month tax-free stipend, plus a $600 textbook allowance each year.
 No military commitment is incurred until entering the last two years of the program (Professional Officer Course) or accepting an AFROTC scholarship.

 Classes consist of one hour of academics plus two hours of leadership laboratory for freshmen and sophomores.
 Juniors and seniors will have three hours of academics plus two hours of leadership laboratory.
 The academic hours earned can normally be counted as elective credit toward graduation.
 All AFROTC classes and laboratories are held on Fridays to better accommodate students commuting from other colleges and universities.